varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 that ``If-Modified-Since`` and ``If-None-Match`` headers in the client request are passed along to the backend, so that the backend response may be 304.

+Varnish executes ``vcl_pass`` when it hits a hit-for-pass object.
+So again, you can arrange for your own handling of both pass and hit-for-pass with the same code in VCL.

+If you want to prevent Varnish from sending conditional requests to the backend, then remove the If-* headers from the backend request in ``vcl_backend_fetch``, as shown above for cache misses.
+And if you want to prevent Varnish from deciding at delivery time to send a 304 response to the client based on the client request and response headers, then remove the headers from the client request in ``vcl_pass``, as shown above for pass.

 The hit-for-pass state ends when the "hit-for-pass TTL" given in the ``return`` statement elapses.
 The next request for that object is then